ppy/osu-wiki/news/2026/2026-03-31-performance-points-star-rating-updates.md

 ### Change Speed difficulty summation to be a harmonic sum

-First, some context: final difficulty is formed by doing a weighted sum of all difficulty chunks, meaning that only a certain number of notes end up contributing a non-negligible amount of difficulty.
+First, some context: a core principal in difficulty calculation is chunking.
+Rather than difficulty being awarded for every single object, chunking splits the map into 400ms segments and the hardest note in each chunk is the difficulty for that chunk.
+Final difficulty is formed by doing a weighted sum of all difficulty chunks, meaning that only a certain number of notes end up contributing a non-negligible amount of difficulty.
 This means that skills have needed a length bonus in PP in order to ensure that adding more notes increases the reward for a map.

 Thanks to a [change](https://github.com/ppy/osu/pull/34696) by [kwotaq](https://osu.ppy.sh/users/8195972), this final difficulty is now formed using a harmonic sum for the Speed skill.
-This means that every note contributes to final difficulty, and does not require a length bonus to ensure more notes increase star rating.
+This means that every note contributes to Speed's final difficulty, and does not require a length bonus to ensure more notes increase star rating.
 This also comes with the advantage that the reward for more notes is directly tied to difficulty, so maps with a lot of easy notes will receive a lower reward than maps of equal length with a higher number of difficult notes.

 ![](/wiki/shared/news/2026-03-31-performance-points-star-rating-updates/harmonic-summation.png)